usefulmove/site/index.md

 - Unified automation engineering, data analysis, and cloud computing at SummerBio, enabling 20+ million PCR tests with an industry-leading 11-hour average turnaround and a peak throughput of 128,000 tests/day.
-- Built data pipeline from Salesforce LIMS database to a Snowflake data warehouse, improving LIMS robustness and significantly enhancing analytical performance, enabling real-time decision-making.
+- Built a data pipeline from Salesforce LIMS to Snowflake that improved LIMS robustness and enhanced analytical performance, enabling real-time decision-making.
 - Led development and global launch of the EksoNR exoskeleton, reaching 112+ million steps for stroke and spinal cord injury rehabilitation in 30+ countries.
 - Scaled engineering organizations from startup to global compliance environments while fostering data-informed decision